readium/architecture/streamer/parser/a11y-metadata-parsing.md

 The array is created from the `meta` elements whose `name` attribute has the value `schema:accessModeSufficient`.

-When the value of their `content` attribute is a single `accessMode`, it is pushed to the array.
-When it is a multiple, another array is created then pushed to the parent array.
+When the value of their `content` attribute is a single `accessMode`, make an array from the token and insert it into the `accessModeSufficient` array.

+When it is a multiple:

+- split the value based on comma (`,`) separator;
+- trim (left + right) each resulting string token, but leave original whitespaces inside the token – some EPUBs might be using a space separator instead of comma;
+- remove duplicate tokens (if any);
+- make an array from the remaining ordered tokens;
+- insert this array into the `accessModeSufficient` array.

 ### EPUB 3.X

 The array is created from the `meta` elements whose `property` attribute has the value `schema:accessModeSufficient`.

-When their value is a single `accessMode`, it is pushed to the array.
-When it is a multiple, another array is created then pushed to the parent array.
+When their value is a single `accessMode`, make an array from the token and insert it into the `accessModeSufficient` array.

+When it is a multiple:

+- split the value based on comma (`,`) separator;
+- trim (left + right) each resulting string token, but leave original whitespaces inside the token – some EPUBs might be using a space separator instead of comma;
+- remove duplicate tokens (if any);
+- make an array from the remaining ordered tokens;
+- insert this array into the `accessModeSufficient` array.

 ## AccessibilitySummary